 “It may make financial sense to apply these funds to a larger down payment,” says Boies.

 A bigger down payment can get you a better interest rate because it lowers your loan-to-value ratio, or LTV, which is the size of your mortgage compared with the value of the home.

-Overall, homebuyers should consider all the factors that could determine how long they plan to stay in the home, such as the size and location of the house and their job situation, then figure out how long it would take them to break even before buying mortgage points.
+Overall, borrowers should consider all the factors that could determine how long they plan to stay in the home, such as the size and location of the property and their job situation, then figure out how long it would take them to break even before buying mortgage points.